 A Custom Attribute is a client- or server-defined attribute intended for vendor-specific purposes.
 It is created by the client and not interpreted by the server, or is created by the server and MAY be interpreted by the client.
 All custom attributes created by the client SHALL adhere to a naming scheme, where the name of the attribute SHALL have a prefix of 'x-'.
-All custom attributes created by the key management server SHALL adhere to a naming scheme where the name of the attribute SHALL have a prefix of 'y-'.
+All custom attributes created by the key management server SHALL adhere to a naming scheme where the name of the attribute SHALL have a prefix of 'x-'.
+The server SHALL have a prefix of 'y-'.
 The server SHALL NOT accept a client-created or modified attribute, where the name of the attribute has a prefix of 'y-'.
 The tag type Custom Attribute is not able to identify the particular attribute; hence such an attribute SHALL only appear in an Attribute Structure with its name as defined in Section 2.1.1.

-Object Encoding Custom Attribute , , , , , , , , , , , , , , , , , , , , The name of the attribute SHALL start with 'x-' or 'y-'.
+Object Encoding 5 51 The name of the attribute SHALL start with 'x-' or 'y-'.

-1102 Table 126 Custom Attribute
+Table 135 Custom Attribute